knightsUCF/City-Builder-Architects-Production/README.md

 # City-Builder-Architects-Production

 Kind of cool effect when we place the first starting building structure a few units above y.
 And then with gravity when the player sets down the building, they come sliding down from slightly above.
+But don't do this with the initial outline, since that will show where the final thing go.
+Do this only with the final structure.
+And then with the intermediate structure, use some gravity and force to wobble them around as they are being built.

 We could create a very simple tornado effect, by turning off gravity for rigid bodies, they will (float up), and even apply some circular force to spin them, and push them farther, and then we could simply get a tornado effect off the asset store.
 Not sure if we want to destroy the player's work, but the effect looks cool.